thoroftroy/Eyum-TTRPG/README.md

 # Eyum-TTRPG

 **The World of Eyum** is a tabletop roleplaying game (TTRPG) inspired by Dungeons & Dragons 5e, rebuilt for long-term scalability and a consistent, integrated magic system.
 At its core, it’s a collaborative storytelling game: players control unique characters while a Narrator or Game Master (GM) presents the world, portrays its inhabitants, and adjudicates outcomes.
-The goal isn’t to “win” but to **tell memorable stories together**—whether in a single-session one-shot or a long campaign where your characters rise from humble beginnings to world-shaping heroes.
+The goal isn’t to “win” but to **tell memorable stories together**, whether in a single-session one-shot or a long campaign where your characters rise from humble beginnings to world-shaping heroes.

 This repository is part of an ongoing project to turn the Eyum **Handbook** into a **wiki-style reference**.
 Right now, the content is written for and in **Obsidian**, but we are gradually adding links, navigation, and formatting so that it functions as a full wiki you can browse and use online.
+This is mostly functional at this point but not always up to date.

 The WIP website is available here https://thoroftroy.github.io/Eyum-TTRPG/